Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these, please email us at:

 There is no mathematical operator that functions like “grafting” so there’s nothing you could put in place of that question-mark.

-Q: If we are playing with Plan C, and Grafting comes into play, doesn’t that mean we can win without using math?
+Q: If we are playing with Plan C/Math Rules, and Grafting/Combine Digits comes into play, doesn’t that mean we can win without using math?

-A: You’ve noticed that Grafting is, in fact, “the regular way to win Fluxx” by simply combining two (number) Keepers to make a larger number.
+A: You’ve noticed that Grafting/Combine Digits is, in fact, “the regular way to win Fluxx” by simply combining two (number) Keepers to make a larger number.

-The Grafting Rule, however, is meant to make it possible to create numbers for the specific purpose of subsequently using them in an equation to reach the Goal number via calculation.
-The card’s exact wording is:
+The Grafting/Combine Digits Rule, however, is meant to make it possible to create numbers for the specific purpose of subsequently using them in an equation to reach the Goal number via calculation.

 So, no, you can’t just graft One and Three together to meet the Goal Unlucky.
 You could do it if you had an EXTRA One, though: